Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 Adjust trajectory points.

-The trajectory list shows the auto-generated trajectories.
+The trajectory line list shows generated trajectories.
 If needed, you can simplify and smooth trajectories by adjusting the following parameters.

 -